CZboop/Newspaper-Topic-Modelling/README.md

     * Getting topics over time
 * [SpaCy](https://spacy.io/) (including [SpaCy TextBlob](https://spacy.io/universe/project/spacy-textblob)) - for stopword removal and polarity/subjectivity analysis
 * [Pandas](https://pandas.pydata.org/) - for creation of dataframes to store and manipulate data
-* [Plotly](https://plotly.com/python/) - for saving and adjusting the plots created by BERTopic
+* [Plotly](https://plotly.com/python/) - for saving and adjusting the plots created by BERTopic, as well as creating new plots based on sentiment analysis
 * [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/) - for scraping data to be analysed
 * [httplib2](https://pypi.org/project/httplib2/) - for making requests as part of data scraping
 * [Glob](https://docs.python.org/3/library/glob.html) - for pattern based file and path selection (to read in data stored across multiple files)